Toyota Corolla Touring Sports interior & comfort

 Equipment, options & accessories

 There are four trim levels available for the Corolla Touring Sports.
-The range starts with Icon and moves up through Icon Tech, Design and Excel.
-You'll need to go for one of the last two if you want the 2.0-litre hybrid engine, while the 1.8-litre hybrid is offered throughout the range.
+The range starts with Icon and moves up through Icon Tech, Design, GR Sport and Excel.
+You'll need to go for one of the last three if you want the 2.0-litre hybrid engine, while the 1.8-litre is offered throughout the range.

-On Icon cars, you get LED headlights, 16-inch alloys, Toyota Touch 2 infotainment, DAB radio, a reversing camera, dual-zone air-conditioning, heated front seats and an eight-inch dashboard screen.
-We think it's worth upgrading to Icon Tech at least, to get voice control, sat nav, a large information screen in front of the driver, parking assistance and parking sensors.
+On Icon cars, you get LED headlights, LED foglights, 16-inch alloys, Toyota Touch 2 infotainment, DAB radio, a reversing camera, dual-zone air-conditioning, heated front seats and an eight-inch dashboard screen.
+We think it's worth upgrading to Icon Tech at least, to get voice control, sat nav, parking assistance and parking sensors.

-The next step up is Design, which boasts rain-sensing wipers, an auto-dimming rear-view mirror, rear privacy glass, 17-inch alloys, power-adjustable heated door mirrors an optional opening panoramic roof and LED front foglights.
+The next step up is Design, which boasts rain-sensing wipers, an auto-dimming rear-view mirror, rear privacy glass, 17-inch alloys, power-adjustable heated door mirrors and an optional opening panoramic roof.
+GR Sport meanwhile, gives the Corolla sportier looks, including standard 18-inch alloys, but nothing in the way of extra power or sharper handling.

 The most lavish and most expensive Corolla Touring Sports is the Excel.
 In addition to everything on the lower trims, it increases wheel size to 18 inches, adds bi-LED headlights, leather upholstery and sports seats.
 An eight-speaker premium stereo and bi-tone paint are available as options.